 Protection and risk prevention for children and youth affected by armed conflict and/or forced recruitment, and improvement of livelihoods of targeted communities in Tierralta (Córdoba) and Buenaventura (Valle del Cauca)

 The five decades running armed conflict in Colombia continues to cause humanitarian needs such as internal displacement, landmine contamination, access constraints, use and recruitment of children and youth, gender based violence, and gaps in the provision of protection to vulnerable groups, especially indigenous and Afro-Colombian communities.
 In addition, in rural and urban areas of the departments of Valle del Cauca and Córdoba, the access to safe water and sanitation services is limited, and communities face a deterioration of agricultural livelihoods, which increase the vulnerability of the population.

-Eau potable et Services d'assainissement de base (WASH - Water for people)
+Eau potable et Services d'assainissement de base (WASH) (til 2016)

 - Protection of 709 children and youth affected by the armed conflict and/or with high risk of forced recruitment in 5 communities of Tierralta, Córdoba and 11 communities of Buenaventura, Valle del Cauca.

 - Improvement of the living conditions of 6.143 people affected by armed conflict through the recovery of livelihoods (safe water, food security, basic sanitation), in 5 communities of Tierralta, Córdoba and 11 communities of Buenaventura, Valle del Cauca and indirectly for 3.060 people of surrounding communities.

 - 5 communities of Tierralta (5.140 people) and 11 communities of Buenaventura (1.273 people) have improved their capacities and comunity mechanisms to prevent and protect children and youth with high risk of forced recruitment or use by illegal armed actors.